What is sleep hygiene?

 Trouble sleeping can be one of the most frustrating and debilitating experiences in modern life.
 This is because sleep affects the brain, and those suffering with insomnia can experience memory lapses, appetite changes and mood swings.

-For many, sleeplessness may prove to be a passing phase, and fixing it can be as simple as changing your sleeping position.
+For many, sleeplessness may prove to be a passing phase, and fixing it can be as simple as changing your sleeping position or winding down with the best magnesium supplement.
 But for those who find their sleep disturbed for any longer, it is imperative to address the root cause of what is causing you to lose sleep in the first place.

 What is sleep hygiene and why is it important?